jjescandor/data_structures_and_algorithms/python/code_challenges/array-binary-search/README.md

 ![whiteboard](whiteboard.png)

 ## Approach & Efficiency
-1. We used Binary Search Tree Algorithim.
+1. We used Binary Search.
 1. The Big O (time) for our algorithm is O(log(n)).
 1. The Big O (space) for our algorithm is O(1)
 1. Our algorithm is a little more efficient than linear because it actually gets quicker over time.